ngys9919/bells-test-3/README.md

 <!-- Heading level 2 -->
 ## Testing
 1. Using Test-Cases\
-   3.1 Adding several employees to the database\
+   1.1 Adding several employees to the database\
-   3.2 Displaying all employees\
+   1.2 Displaying all employees\
-   3.3 Editing an employee record\
+   1.3 Editing an employee record\
-   3.4 Trying to edit an empty database\
+   1.4 Trying to edit an empty database\
-   3.5 Deleting an employee record\
+   1.5 Deleting an employee record\
-   3.6 Displaying all employees again to verify the changes\
+   1.6 Displaying all employees again to verify the changes\
-   3.7 Test to handle potential errors, such as trying to edit or delete a non-existent employee\
+   1.7 Test to handle potential errors, such as trying to edit or delete a non-existent employee\
-   3.8 Test for input validation to ensure that Employee IDs are unique and in the correct integer data type
+   1.8 Test for input validation to ensure that Employee IDs are unique and in the correct integer data type

 2. Actual Usage
-   4.1 The app is run in real use-case for laptop (Acer notebook) via Integrated Development Environment (IDE).
+   2.1 The app is run in real use-case for laptop (Acer notebook) via Integrated Development Environment (IDE).
-   4.2 The app is run in real use-cases ().

 <!-- Heading level 2 -->
 ## Credits